Lesson 3: Connecting Segments by Joints#

 AnyRefNode &UpperArmNode = ..Segs.UpperArm.ShoulderNode;

-They refer to two nodes that we created earlier, located on the GlobalRef
+They refer to two previously created nodes located on the GlobalRef

 and Segs